 The new Rainbow Mountain is located in the village of Palcoyo, at 4900 meters, district of Combapta, province of Canchis—Palcoyo in the new Alternative Day tour to the Classic Vinicunca Mountain.

 In the last years, Rainbow Mountain has become so popular that thousands of visitors arrive in Cusco and visit this amazing place.
 Palcoyo has become an alternative option for those who like to visit less crowded places.

-Palcoyo is located 20 kilometers south of the Classic Rainbow Mountain.
-To access this amazing place, you need to travel from Cusco for 4 hours by car; the top of this mountain is located at 4900 meters (16076 feet), significantly lower than the Rainbow Mountain.
+Palcoyo is located 20 kilometers south of Classic Rainbow Mountain.
+To access this amazing place, you must travel from Cusco for 4 hours by car; the top of this mountain is 4900 meters (16076 feet), significantly lower than Rainbow Mountain.

 Palcoyo is a recently discovered destination; it became popular after Rainbow Mountain today.
-We have hundreds of visitors every day; however, this destination gets fewer visitors than the Classic Inca Trail.
+We have hundreds of visitors daily; however, this destination gets fewer visitors than the Classic Inca Trail.